A Series of Unfortunate Events: Literary analysis and themes

-This series is most commonly classified as children's fiction, but the book has also been classified in more specific genres such as gothic fiction, or some variety thereof, whether it is mock-gothic, a satire of gothic literature, neo-Victorian or "suburban gothic".
-The series has been described as absurdist fiction, because of its strange characters, improbable storylines, and black comedy.
+The series is generally classified under children's literature.
+More precisely, various writers would further classify the book as gothic fiction, mock-gothic, satire of gothic literature, neo-Victorian or suburban gothic.
+In addition, the series has been described as absurdist fiction because of its strange characters, improbable storylines and black comedy.
+Readers debate over the presence and role of realism in the series.

 The books can be categorized as mystery novels.
 According to Chris McGee, the Baudelaires spend the series trying to uncover the truth about their parents' deaths.
 He also likens the series to noir fiction.
 Danielle Russell argues that mysteries are solved for the reader by their end.
 So, the lack of clear answers in The End does not align with this genre.